Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Budapest Castle Hill Funicular: Boarding the Budapest Castle Hill Funicular at base station Historic railway ascending steep 48-degree incline to castle |

 The funicular is a popular tourist attraction offering stunning views of the Danube River and Buda Castle district.
 The ride up takes only a few minutes but saves you a steep climb that would leave you more breathless than running from your responsibilities.
-Each car can carry up to 60 passengers, which is approximately 59 more people than you'd want in an elevator.
-Just kidding, picture below says otherwise.
+The two cars are named Margit and Gellért.
+They operate on a pendulum system - as one goes down, it pulls the other one up, using gravity to assist the electric engine.
+Each car can carry 24 passengers, offering an intimate, wood-paneled ascent.

 |